 - Wearing baggy clothes

-Following your initial assessment you will be provided with an individualised programme that is suitable to your needs.
+Following your initial assessment, you will be provided with an individualised programme that is suitable for your needs.
 We believe in identifying the root cause of the problem.
 Our therapeutic programme will offer a wide range of treatment options, providing a total mind, body and soul experience.
 Allowing you to explore your inner self and lead a more fulfilling lifestyle.

 - Giving too much priority on weight loss

 - Extreme concern with body size and shape

 - Stomach cramps and other gastrointestinal problems